 Element 8: Form

-In graphic design, form refers to the three-dimensional appearance of objects within a composition.
-While 2D forms are flat and have only height and width, 3D forms possess depth in addition to height and width, giving them a more lifelike appearance.
-According to research conducted by MIT67% of consumers say that image quality is very important when making a purchase decision online, highlighting the significance of realistic forms in graphic design.
-Utilizing shadingperspective, and lighting techniques can help create the illusion of depth and dimension in 2D designs.
+The term form in graphic design pertains to the three-dimensional aspect of objects in a graphical composition.
+2D forms are easily understood as flat and having only height and width, While 3D forms are much more realistic as they have also depth to accompany height and width.
+A study carried out by MIT shows that 67 % of consumers say they view the quality of the image as very important when making a decision to buy something on the internet, this proves the importance of realistic forms in graphic design.
+Perhaps employing shading, perspective, and lighting techniques can recreate the sense of depth and dimension in 2D graphics.

-Examples of utilizing form to enhance realism and depth
+Examples of enhancing realism and depth through form

 Element 9: Balance